demisto/content/Packs/GuardiCore/Integrations/README.md

-Data center breach detection
+Data center breach detection.
-This integration was integrated and tested with version v3.0 of GuardiCore
+This integration was integrated and tested with version v3.0 of GuardiCore API.
 ## Configure GuardiCore on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.